sixfeetup/scaf/README.md

     $ pip install -r requirements.txt
     $ cookiecutter . -o [path to destination directory]

-Answer the prompts with your own desired options and you'll have your new project!
+Answer the prompts with your own desired options, and you'll have your new project!

 # Development on the Cookie Cutter